NCAA Women’s tourney big-time exposure for ICT

 “The Keeper of the Plains, beautiful museums, and friendly people,” said Sandy Svboda, visiting from Ohio.
 “We’ve had great service, great stuff everywhere.”

-Some Wichita business owners say with the NCAA in town, they are excited for more business.
+Some Wichita business owners say with the NCAA in town, they are excited about more business.

 Others say they are more excited to hear about the good impressions of Wichita from fans.